davegermiquet/jenkinsautodeploy/README.md

     alpine/socat \
     tcp-listen:2375,fork,reuseaddr unix-connect:/var/run/docker.sock

-2. ./installUseOfficialJenkins.sh  (it will display the password )
+2. Setup storage drive  in workspace folder

-3. Setup storage drive  in workspace folder
+3. Log in to server http://localhost:8080

-4. Log in to server http://localhost:8080
+By default no password is shown for convenience